-Foster homes are supplied with food, kennels, dog houses, bedding, litter boxes, bowls, and leashes as needed.
+Foster homes are supplied with food, kennels, dog houses, bedding, litter boxes, bowls, toys, and leashes as needed.

 Foster homes must commit to getting pets to the shelter on a weekly basis for exams, vaccinations, vet appointments, or spay/neuter drop-offs.

 Fosters are encouraged to attend IMHS off-site adoption events with their foster animal.

 Foster homes must commit to working with pet behavior and training issues as they arise.

-Note: PACFA (The government agency which regulates animal welfare agencies in Colorado) now requires all fosters to have routine home inspections.
-Fosters will be inspected and we need foster coordination help to do the inspections.
+Note!
+PACFA (The government agency which regulates animal welfare agencies in Colorado) now requires all foster homes to have routine inspections.
+Fosters will be inspected on an annual basis by an appointed shelter representative.